rathalye47/Movie-Reviews-Sentiment-Analysis/README.md

 # Movie-Reviews-Sentiment-Analysis
-Predicting whether a movie review is positive or negative using the IMDb Movie Reviews dataset
+Predicting whether a movie review is positive or negative using the IMDb Movie Reviews dataset.